Read our hand-compiled list of common babysitting terms and phrases along with useful definitions to help busy parents.

 The majority of families will need to hire a babysitter between once per week and 1-2 times per month but it depends on your family's individual needs.

-Is it Safe to Hire a Male Babysitter?
-(Facts and Stats You Should Know)
+Are Male Babysitters Safe?
+(Facts & Stats You Should Know)

 A male babysitter can be just as safe, caring, and responsible as a female one.
 Compare their qualifications and recommendations just like other candidates.